Easter Offensive: II Corps – Kon Tum

 To counter the possible threat from the west, Du had deployed two regiments of the 22nd Division to Tân Cảnh and Đắk Tô Base Camp and two armored squadrons to Ben Het.

 On 12 April, the 2nd PAVN Division, elements of the 203rd Tank Regiment, and several independent regiments of the B-3 Front attacked the outpost at Tan Canh and the nearby Đắk Tô base.
 When the ARVN armor moved out of Ben Het toward Đắk Tô, it was ambushed and destroyed.
 The overwhelmed South Vietnamese defense northwest of Kon Tum quickly disintegrated, placing the command of III Corps in a quandary.
 With the remainder of the 22nd Division covering the coast there were few forces left to defend the provincial capital of Kon Tum.

 The North Vietnamese southern advance inexplicably halted for three crucial weeks.
-While the northern crisis waned, however, General Du began to unravel, finding it increasingly difficult to make decisions.
+While the northern crisis waned, however, Du began to unravel, finding it increasingly difficult to make decisions.
 Vann gave up all pretext of South Vietnamese command, took over himself, and openly issued orders.
-He placed responsibility for the defense of the city of Kon Tum on the shoulders of Colonel Ly Tong Ba, commander of the 23rd Division.
+He placed responsibility for the defense of the city of Kon Tum on the shoulders of Colonel Lý Tòng Bá, commander of the 23rd Division.
 Vann then used massive B-52 strikes to hold the North Vietnamese at arm's length and reduce their numbers while he managed to find additional troops with which to stabilize the situation.

 By 14 May, North Vietnamese forces had reached Kon Tum and launched their main assault.
 The 320th PAVN Division, the 1st and 141st Regiments of the 2nd PAVN Division, and elements of the 203rd Tank Regiment attacked the city from the north, south, and west.
 By the time of the assault, the city mustered a defensive force that consisted of the 23rd Division and several Ranger groups.
 Their three-week delay cost the North Vietnamese dearly.
 By 14 May, the worst of the fighting in I and II Corps was over and a majority of the B-52s were free to concentrate on the Central Highlands.
 During the North Vietnamese attack, the positions of the 44th and 45th ARVN Regiments crumbled and were overrun, but a well-placed B-52 strike landed directly on the PAVN attackers at the point of the breakthrough.
 The next morning, when the South Vietnamese returned to their former positions unopposed, 400 bodies were discovered, along with seven destroyed tanks.